cwsmith/epyc_vs_skylake/README.md

 ### Stampede2

-Peak OpenMP STREAM Triad performance on the two socket Skylake nodes on Stampede2 is 194 GB/s:
+Peak OpenMP STREAM Triad performance using the Intel18 compiler on the two socket Skylake nodes on Stampede2 is 211 GB/s.

+The following TACC benchmarking report lists a 194 GB/s using the Intel17 compiler:

 https://repositories.lib.utexas.edu/bitstream/handle/2152/61472/SKX_Benchmarking.pdf?sequence=2&isAllowed=y